clowne-rb/clowne/README.md

 A flexible gem for cloning your models.
 Clowne focuses on ease of use and provides the ability to connect various ORM adapters.

+📖 Read [Evil Martians Chronicles](https://evilmartians.com/chronicles/clowne-clone-ruby-models-with-a-smile) to learn about possible use cases.

 📑 [Documentation](http://clowne.evilmartians.io)

 <a href="https://evilmartians.com/">